rdroro/diy-diagram-it-yourself/README.md

 diy-diagram-it-yourself
 =======================

-DIY - Diagram It Yourself is a markdown language to easily describe the diagrams in your code documentation (interaction, dependence, workflow), on wiki pages or just to share diagrams with others people.
+DIY - Diagram It Yourself is a markdown language to easily describe the diagrams (interaction, dependence, workflow) in your code documentation, on wiki pages or just to share diagrams with others people.
 Do not use specific software to share diagram with people, use DIY and discover a new approach: The DaaC (Diagram as a Code) ;)

 For example draw this: